maximdanilchenko/resume/readme.md

 #### Unit Lead
 May 2025 - Present

-Head of Experiments & Settings Unit, managing 3 teams - City Management, A/B Platform and Noifications teams.
+Head of Experiments & Settings Unit

-- Management of 3 teams with 20 engineers
+- Managing 3 teams (~20 engineers)
-- Hiring, problem solving, motivation
+- Hiring and onboarding, conflict solving, motivation and performance management
-- Implementing stratagy, planning, taking part in key projects such as:
+- Driving unit strategy, planning, and delivering key projects, including:
-    - inDrive platformization - standardization and platformization of notification services, ab platform and admin platform usage
+    - inDrive platformization - standardization and unification of notification, A/B testing, and admin platforms
-    - Unified toggle management - enabling unified way to run tests across different
+    - Unified toggle management - enabling consistent experimentation across internal systems (zero-code platform, admin/city management, promo platform, mobile delivery, etc.)
+    - Geo distribution of high load services like communication services or A/B platfrom APIs
 #### Engineering Manager
 Apr 2023 - May 2025

-Manager of team responsible for development and support of AB Testing and Analytics Platform wich is used by all product and platform teams (20+)
+Led a team responsible for the A/B Testing and Analytics Platform, used by 20+ product and platform teams.

-Implemented number of big projects such as:
+Key achievements:
-- AB Platfotm geo distribution from one global region to number of macro regions across the world
+- Implemented geo-distribution of the A/B platform from one global region to multiple macro-regions
-- Led and implemented system (tools and services) to deliver feature toggles to any region/service and to evaluate experiments and rollouts locally
+- Designed and delivered a system for delivering feature toggles to any region/service and evaluating experiments locally at 100k+ QPS across all regions
-- Number of product related orijects sush as:
+- Delivered product-focused projects, including:
-    - analytics dashboard implementation
+    - Analytics dashboard implementation
-    - switchback / hexagons tests support
+    - Support for switchback/hexagon tests
-    - predefind user segments support up to 10mil for one test
+    - Predefined user segments of up to 10M users per test
 ### Lamoda Group | Feb 2020 - Mar 2023
 Moscow, Russia